In the context of hypothesis testing, what are the two possible d... | Study Prep in Pearson+

 1

-After collecting data and performing the test, we use a test statistic and compare it to a critical value or use a p-value to make a decision.
+After collecting and analyzing sample data, the goal is to make a decision about the null hypothesis based on the evidence provided by the data.

-The two possible decisions are: either to reject the null hypothesis (\(H_0\)) if the evidence is strong enough, or to fail to reject the null hypothesis if the evidence is not sufficient.
+The two possible decisions are: either to reject the null hypothesis if the data provides sufficient evidence against it, or to fail to reject the null hypothesis if the data does not provide strong enough evidence.

-Note that we never 'accept' the null hypothesis; failing to reject it means we do not have enough evidence against it.
+Note that we never 'accept' the null hypothesis outright; instead, we say we 'fail to reject' it because the data might not be strong enough to conclude it is false.

-Therefore, the correct phrasing of the decisions after hypothesis testing is: 'Reject the null hypothesis' or 'Fail to reject the null hypothesis.'
+Therefore, the correct phrasing of the two possible decisions in hypothesis testing is: 'Reject the null hypothesis' or 'Fail to reject the null hypothesis.'

 Watch next